-Jules Wabbes Writing or Dining Table in Wengé
+Jules Wabbes 'Tonneau' Writing or Dining Table in Solid Wengé and Steel

-Jules Wabbes, dining or writing table, wengé, steel, Belgium, 1960s
+Jules Wabbes, 'Tonneau' dining or writing table, wengé, chrome-plated steel, Belgium, 1960s

-Jules Wabbes (1919-1974) was one of the leading Belgian furniture designers and interior architects of the Postwar period.
-Born in Brussels in 1919, he began his career as an actor.
-However, after several other professions, he eventually started to become interested in antiques.
-When Wabbes was 24, he opened an antiques shop where some of the furniture needed restoration.
-Therefore, he created a small workshop where he taught himself how to restore furniture.
-Therefore, in contrast to many of his contemporaries, he wasn't trained as a designer or architect but learned the craft of designing furniture by sheer necessity.
-Alongside restoration, he also started to design furniture.
-Because of the success of his ventures, it led to Wabbes designing many interiors for his clients.
-In 1971, Wabbes became professor at the Sint-Lucasinstituut in Brussels.
-Unfortunately, Wabbes died at an early age in 1974 due to cancer.
-Overall, his work is aristocratic and modest, and characterized by a sensual use of materials and a clear, almost architectural tectonics.
-Wabbes developed a line and idiom of its own, averse to the playful and swinging style of many other furniture designs of the Postwar period.
+Jules Wabbes (1919-1974) was a Belgian furniture designer, architect and professor.
+He wasn't (as many of his contemporaries) trained as a designer or architect but learned the craft of designer furniture by sheer necessity.
+When Wabbes was 24, he opened an antiques shop where some of the furniture was in need of restoration.
+Therefore, he opened a small workshop where he taught himself how to restore furniture.
+Alongside restoration he also started to design furniture.
+His work is aristocratic and modest, and characterized by a sensual use of materials and a clear, almost architectural tectonics.
+Wabbes developed a line and idiom of its own, averse to the playful and swinging style of many other furniture designs of the postwar period.
 Wabbes, influenced by American designers such as Edward Wormley, chose to build his furniture with solid wood giving his designs not only a luxurious appearance but also honest, timeless and sophisticated aesthetics.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.